Applying for co-naturalization of a minor child

 - a settlement permit or

-- another permanent residence permit.
+- another long-term residence permit.

 - A residence permit for the purpose of studying, for example, is not suitable for naturalization.